mixmaxhq/rollup-plugin-handlebars-plus/README.md

 guaranteed between the compiler and the runtime (see #6 [here](https://github.com/wycats/handlebars.js/blob/8517352e209569f5a373d7a61ef4a673582d9616/FAQ.md)).

-The tradeoff is that the plugin's copy of the runtime is a UMD module, so to load such you'll also need to install `rollup-plugin-node-resolve` and `rollup-plugin-commonjs`:
+The tradeoff is that the plugin's copy of the runtime is a CJS module, so to load such you'll also need to install `rollup-plugin-node-resolve` and `rollup-plugin-commonjs`:

 ```js